filecoin-project/devgrants/open-grant-proposals/lotus-farcaster-v3.md

 lotus-exporter-farcaster is running locally on the miner without any specific privilege nor access to other servers.

 ### It will follow [prometheus guidelines](https://prometheus.io/docs/instrumenting/writing_exporters/) :
-* configuration-less
 * ressources inexpensive
 * standard prometheus metrics naming
 * compatible with 3rd parties dashboards and exporters

 ## Benefits
+* Support any type of lotus architecture
 * Easy to deploy
-* Configuration less
 * Small footprint
 * Collect lotus node and miner data
 * Only rely on API